-Jacob, the second son of Benjamin and Margaret (Carper) Peck, married Malinda Givens.
-They had eleven children:(1) Benjamin Borden, who married Mary Burke Peck (they had six sons.
-Pembroke, Charles, Lewis, James H. Jacob A. Erastus H. aml Borden Wallace, who was killed in the battle of Gettysburg); (2) William Givens, who died unmarried; (3) Elisha G. who married Margaret Peters; (4) Daniel R. who died unmarried; (5) George Harrison, who married Sarah J. Hendley; (6) James Preston, who married Elizabeth Scott; (7) Jacob H., who married Ann Hendley; (8) Margaret Carper, who married Archibald Peck, sou of John and Jane (Hutcheson) Peck; (9) RhodaE., who married James McClaugherty; (10) Louisa S., who married Lewis Payne and (11) Rebecca, who married John A. Calfee.
+Jacob, the second son of Benjamine and Margaret (Carper) Peck, married Malinda Givens.
+They had eleven children: (4) Benjamin Borden, who married Mary Burke Peck (they had six sons, Pembroke, Charles, Lewis, James H., Jacob A., Erastus H. and Borden Wallace, who was killed in the battle of Gettysburg); (2) William Givens, who died unmarried; (3) Elisha G., who married Margaret Peters; (4) Daniel R., who died unmarried; (5) George Harrison, who married Sarah J. Handley; (6) James Preston, who married Elizabeth Scott; (7) Jacob H., who married Ann Hendley; (8) Margaret Carper, who married Archibald Peck, son of John and Jane (Hutcheson) Peck; (9) Rhoda E., who married James McClaugherty; (40) Louisa S., who married Lewis Payne and (11) Rebecca, who married John A. Calfee.

 Benjamine, son of Benjamin and Margaret (Carper) Peck, married Rebecca Snidow, sister of his brother's wife, and settled in Monroe County, West Virginia.
-Their children were: (1) William H. (2) Christian.
-(3) Francis, (4) John S.. who married Mary Burke Snidow. daughter of John and Rachel (Chapman) Snidow.
-(They had the following children: James P.. who was killed in 18fii in the battle of Cold Harbor; Hugh T., who lives in Maryland.
-Chapman J., of Giles County.
-John.
-Ann, who married John P. Peek, and Elizabeth, who married Harvey Snidow); (5) Martha Hobbs; (11) Elizabeth E., who married Dr. Robert B. who married John A. Chalfee.
+Their children were: (1) William H., (2) Christian, (3) Francis, (4) John S., who married Mary Burke Snidow, daughter of John and Rachel (Chapman) Snidow.
+(They had the following children: James P., who was killed in 1864 in the battle of Cold Harbor; Hugh T., who lives in Maryland, Chapman J., of Giles County, John, Ann, who married John P. Peck, and Elizabeth, who married Harvey Snidow); (5) Martha Hobbs; (11) Elizabeth E., who married Dr. Robert B. who married John A. Chalfee.

 Hester Peck, daughter of Jacob and Lydia (Borden) Peck, married Isaac Van Meter.
-They had eight children: (1) Hannah, who married McFerrin; (2) Mary, who married Charles Hedrick; (3) Elizabeth, who married Benjamin Carper (they had three sons.
-James.
-George and Joseph, who married Ann West and had four children: Elizabeth, who marriedEchols, Robert who was killed near Williamsburg, Virginia, in the War Between the States; Wyndham, and Ariana Williamson, who marriedWilliam B. Bean, Dr. Robert Bennet Bean, of the University of Virgnia, is their son); (4) Placentia, who married McFerrin; (5) Jacob, who married Patsy Ushur Shrewsbury (see be low); Joseph, of Marion, Virginia, who married Damaris Lockland, of Hagerstown, Maryland.
+They had eight children: (1) Hannah, who married McFerrin; (2) Mary, who married Charles Hedrick; (3) Elizabeth, who married Benjamin Carper (they had three sons, James, George and Joseph, who married Ann West and had four children: Elizabeth, who married - Echols, Robert who was killed near Williamsburg, Virginia, in the War Between the States; Wyndham, and Ariana Williamson, who married William B. Bean-Dr. Robert Bennet Bean, the University of $\mathbf{of}$ Virgnia, is their (4) Placentia, who married --- McFerrin: (5) Jacob, who married Patsy Ushur Shrewsbury (see below); Joseph, of Marion, Virginia, who married Damaris Lockland, of Hagerstown, Maryland.
 (They had seven children, none of whom left descendants; (7) Sarah Hawkins, who married Dr. Eleazer Sweetland and settled in Greenup County, Kentucky (see below).

-Jacob and Patsy (Shrewbury) Van Meter had eight children:(1) William Steel, who married Mary Shrewsberry; (2) Mary, who married William Cooke; (3) Julia, who married Atwood G. Hobson; (4) Caroline E., who married George Bradley Adams, of Bowling Green, Kentucky; (5) Samuel Kirk, who married Jane Sharp; (6) Charles Joseph, who married Mrs. Catherine (Moss) Overall; (7) Sarah, who married M. P. Clarkson and (8) Clinton Clay, who died unmarried.
+Jacob and Patsy (Shrewbury) Van Meter had eight children: (1) William Steel, who married Mary Shrewsberry; (2) Mary, who married William Cooke; (3) Julia, who married Atwood G. Hobson; (4) Caroline E., who married George Bradley Adams, of Bowling Green, Kentucky; (5) Samuel Kirk, who married Jane Sharp; (6) Charles Joseph, who married Mrs. Catherine (Moss) Overall; (7) Sarah, who married M. P. Clarkson and (8) Clinton

+Clay, who died unmarried.

-Dr. Eleazer and Sarah Hawkins (Van Meter) Sweetland had ten children:(1) Elizabeth, who married Thomas Jefferson Obenchain, of Wythville, Virginia; (their eldest son, Dr. William Alexander Obenchain, president of Ogden College, Bowling Green, Kentucky, married Eliza Calvert, the novelist, whose nom de plume is Eliza Calvert Hall.
-They have four children: Margery, William, Thomas Hale and Cecilia Calvert); (2) Mary Hester, who married George Walter Strickland; (3) Charles Gould, who died in Strickland, California, unmarried; (4) Samuel McFerrin, who married first Martha Abernethy and second, Mary Abernethy; (5) Martha, who married Elijah Walker; (6) Isaac Van Meter, who married Martha Russell; (7) Henry Pettit, who married Augusta Ladd; (8) Captain William A., wh" was killed in the battle of Gettysburg; (9) Sarah, who married Luke Powell, and (10) James Otis, who married Martha Scott.
+Dr. Eleazer and Sarah Hawkins (Van Meter) Sweetland had ten children: (1) Elizabeth, who married Thomas Jefferson Obenchain, of Wythville, Virginia; (their eldest son, Dr. William Alexander Obenchain, president of Ogden College, Bowling Green, Kentucky, married Eliza Calvert, the novelist, whose nom de plume is Eliza Calvert Hall.
+They have four children: Margery, William, Thomas Hale and Cecilia Calvert); (2) Mary Hester, who married George Walter Strickland; (3) Charles Gould, who died in Strickland, California, unmarried; (4) Samuel McFerrin, who married first Martha Abernethy and second, Mary Abernethy; (5) Martha, who married Elijah Walker; (6) Isaac Van Meter, who married Martha Russell; (7) Henry Pettit, who married Augusta Ladd; (8) Captain William A., who was killed in the battle of Gettysburg; (9) 'Sarah, who married Luke Powell, and (10) James Otis, who married Martha Scott.